Star Firearms : Z-70 & Z-84 Sub-machine Guns

 He also says that the CETME Ameli is issued one per Marine fireteam, and a photo shows a commando on a boarding party armed with a CETME model LC.
 So, Spanish arms are standing fast in the face of foreign weapons like the heavily-issued G-36E.

 Back to the Z-84 specifications.
-The 20 or 30-round magazines are inserted through the completely vertical grip (like the UZI) and the magazine latch is a lever behind the magazine, at the bottom of the grip.
+The 20 or 30-round magazines are inserted through the completely vertical grip (like the UZI) and the magazine latch is a lever behind the magazine, at the bottom of the grip, pressed forward to release.
 The cocking handle is on the right side of the receiver and the ejection port is on top, with fired cases sent somewhat to the right.

 The safety lever is a cross-bolt type. behind the trigger, inside the trigger guard.
 The fire selector is a separate switch above the trigger on the side of the receiver.
 Sliding forward exposes one white dot and sets the gun to semi-automatic fire, sliding to the rear exposes two white dots and sets the gun to fully-automatic, at 550 spm.
 The Z84 was apparently only made with a stamped steel buttstock which may be folded over the top for storage and locks in both positions.
 Besides being issued to the Spanish armed forces, some police units and the Guardia, it has reportedly been sold to Angola and Peru, though I do not know which organizations in those countries.